-Q. How much do HVAC Technicians make per hour?
+How much do HVAC technicians make per hour?

-A. Credentialed HVAC Technicians made an average of $22.89 per hour in 2018, or $47,610 per year.¹ Salary and hourly pay for technicians can vary based on experience, the state you live in, and your employer.
+Credentialed HVAC technicians made an average of $23.43 per hour in 2019, or $48,730 per year.* Salary and hourly pay for technicians can vary based on experience, the state you live in, and your employer.

-Q. Do you need a High School Diploma to become an HVAC Technician?
+Do you need a high school diploma to become an HVAC technician?

-A. Yes.
-To work as an HVAC Technician, most employers require applicants to have successfully completed relevant education like a career training program and many – if not all – require licensing to handle refrigerants.
+Yes.
+To work as an HVAC technician, most employers require applicants to have successfully completed relevant education like a career training program and many – if not all – require licensing to handle refrigerants.
+Entry-level HVACR technicians may need to complete an apprenticeship under experienced workers or supervisors after graduating from a trade school or vocational program.
+Click here for contact information for state licensing/regulatory boards and certain industry licensing information.
 To qualify for admission to a training program, online and traditional schools require either a high school diploma or high school equivalency exams.
+You can also contact your state licensing/regulatory boards for more information on industry licensing.

-Q. What is the job description of an HVAC Technician?
+What is the job description of an HVAC technician?

-A. HVAC Technicians work on heating, ventilation, cooling, and refrigeration systems that control the temperature and air quality in buildings.
+HVAC technicians work on heating, ventilation, cooling, and refrigeration systems that control the temperature and air quality in buildings.
 Daily work can include installing, cleaning, and maintaining HVAC systems, inspecting and testing systems, and repairing worn devices.
-Technicians can find themselves working on both industrial and residential HVAC systems depending on their employer.
+Technicians can find themselves working as a contractor on both industrial and residential HVAC systems depending on their employer.

-A. If you’re looking for a career in a hands-on field that offers the opportunity to work on a variety of projects, becoming an HVAC Technician could be the job for you.
-Besides allowing you to use your technical and problem-solving skills, the demand for HVAC Technicians is projected to grow much faster than average over the next ten years, adding over 46,000 new jobs.
+If you’re looking for a career in a hands-on field that offers the opportunity to work on a variety of projects, an HVAC technician job could be right for you.
+Besides allowing you to use your technical and problem-solving skills, the demand for HVAC technicians is projected to grow 4% over the next ten years, adding 15,100 new positions.*